UpsilonPuzzle/upsilon/README.md

 ## What is Upsilon ?

 Upsilon is a C++ game engine, designed to make 2D puzzles.
 It uses the [SDL2](http://libsdl.org/) library and the [Luwra](https://github.com/vapourismo/luwra) Lua wrapper.
+It is distributed under the GNU GPL license.

 Subgames are written in Lua.
 They have to be in the `subgames` folder.